biniamgebremichael/restful/README.md

 ### Note
 For a true cloud native, this application could be run from AWS lambda or GCP cloud function, and set the endpoints in API-Gateway.
 AWS API-gateway can hide the api behind authentication that can provide different permission for read and write calls.
 API-gateway can also be configured with CDN cache and route-able url.
-The entire service and resources can be automated using terraform code.
+For the sprit of IAC, the entire service and its resources can be automated using terraform code.

-Instead, I choose to implement it as a single java standalone application, to make it testable in a single instance and to give more focus on the API calls alone.
+Instead, I choose to implement it as a single java standalone application, to make it testable in a single host,  and to give more focus on the API calls alone.